GPEF scholarship application process opens

-Seven Georgians studying journalism at colleges and universities in the state were awarded scholarships for the 2017-18 academic year by Georgia Press Educational Foundation.
-Congratulations to these students for their efforts:
+For the 2017-18 academic year, seven Georgians studying journalism at colleges and universities in the state were awarded scholarships for a combined $11,000 by Georgia Press Educational Foundation.

 About GPEF scholarships: